manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomGenerateSplitLotNames.md

 ## Pre Conditions

 * Material form is Lot
-* Configuration Entry AlphanumericAllowedDigits must be configured properly
+* Configuration Entry **/AMSOsram/Material/LotNameAllowedCharacters** must be configured with aceptable characters.

 ## Action

 This rule is triggered when the Name Generator **[CustomGenerateSplitLotNames](/AMSOsram/techspec>artifacts>namegenerators>CustomGenerateSplitLotNames)** is executed.

-It will take the main part of the original Material (first 8 digits), and generate the final two digits in an alphanumeric running number.
-The available characters for the alphanumeric numbers is found in the Configuration Entry **LotNameAllowedCharacters**.
+It will take the first 8 digits from the parent Material's name (Lot) and concatenate two alphanumeric characters generated in sequence using the allowed characters.

+The aceptable characters must be configured in the Configuration Entry **LotNameAllowedCharacters**.

 Example: